When T. Rex Unveiled Their Last Hurrah, ‘Tanx’

 For much of his career, Marc Bolan of T. Rex was an unstoppable force of rock 'n' roll – pure, raw energy and genuine flash.
 All things, however, must come to an end.
 With the release of Tanx in March 1973, Bolan's star started to fade, but not before leaving us with one more classic LP.

 Up to that point, Marc Bolan and T. Rex had sailed to the upper regions of stardom in their U.K. homeland.
 Spurred by a run of 11 Top 10 singles in just three years, including four No. 1s, as well as the huge success of Electric Warrior (1971) and The Slider (1972), the period was often referred to as "T. Rextasy" in England.

-Released on March 16, 1973, ‘Tanx’ was Bolan's last great hurrah and his 8th LP in just under five years.
-With producer Tony Visconti, Marc had developed a signature sound and style that was the essence of ‘glam rock,’ yet he was hardly a one-trick pony.
+Tanx was Bolan's last great hurrah and his eighth LP in just less than five years.
+With producer Tony Visconti, Marc had developed a signature sound and style that was the essence of "glam rock," yet he was hardly a one-trick pony.

-Elsewhere the majestic folk side of Bolan is more than evident in ‘Broken Hearted Blues’ while ‘Electric Slim and the Factory Hen’ weaves in sweet soul vibes into the mix as well.
-‘Born To Boogie,’ also the title of the great Bolan film, is a bopping rocker bubbling with Bolan’s natural charm, and ‘Life Is Strange’ is another in a long line of classic slithering Bolan sliders.
+Elsewhere the majestic folk side of Bolan is more than evident in "Broken Hearted Blues" while "Electric Slim and the Factory Hen" weaves in sweet soul vibes into the mix as well.
+"Born to Boogie," also the title of the great Bolan film, is a bopping rocker bubbling with his natural charm, and "Life Is Strange" is another in a long line of classic slithering Bolan sliders.

 Sadly, Marc Bolan's died in a car crash six months after that final album was released.
 Though never a star in the U.S. the way he was in England, Bolan's legend has justifiably grown over the years.
-He was a truly unique character who made some incredible records, and ‘Tanx’ was his last great triumph.
+He was a truly unique character who made some incredible records, and Tanx was his final great triumph.